eddmann/eddmann.github.io/_posts/2023/2023-08-05-rewriting-the-santa-lang-interpreter-in-rust-part-1-implementing-the-core.md

 ---
 layout: post
 title: 'Rewriting the santa-lang Interpreter in Rust, Part 1 - Implementing the Core'
-meta: 'This series of articles documents my experience rewriting the santa-lang interpreter in Rust.
-In this article, I delve into how I organised the project and built the core language.'
+meta: 'This series of posts documents my experience rewriting the santa-lang interpreter in Rust.
+In this post, I delve into how I organised the project and built the core language.'
 tags: rust santa-lang interpreter santa-lang-in-rust-series
 ---

 After implementing santa-lang in [TypeScript (Node)](https://eddmann.com/posts/designing-santa-lang-a-language-for-solving-advent-of-code-puzzles/), I wanted to explore rewriting the tree-walking interpreter in a lower-level systems language for efficiency and performance gains.
 My goal was to be able to run the entire [Advent of Code 2022 calendar](https://adventofcode.com/2022) _quicker_ than the Node variant.
 I settled on using Rust due to its blend of high and low-level constructs, its vibrant package registry (Cargo), memory management model, and previous [enjoyable experience using the language](https://eddmann.com/posts/building-a-rubik-cube-solver-using-rust-wasm-threejs-and-react/).
-In this first article within the series, I will document how I went about organising the project and rewriting the core language within Rust.
+In this first post within the series, I will document how I went about organising the project and rewriting the core language within Rust.

 <!--more-->